curious-containers/cc-server/docs/admin.rst

 --------------------------

 Container images created by users have to be deployed to a Docker registry.
-The official [Docker Hub registry](https://hub.docker.com/) with free public repositories or a paid plan for private repositories can be used.
+The official `Docker Hub registry <https://hub.docker.com/>`__ with free public repositories or a paid plan for private repositories can be used.
 Consider deploying a private Docker repository in order to provide free private repositories to your users.
-Instructions can be found in the official [Docker Registry documentation](https://docs.docker.com/registry/deploying/).
+Instructions can be found in the official `Docker Registry documentation <https://docs.docker.com/registry/deploying/>`__.